Glendenning - Dean Park

 Educational attainment in Glendenning - Dean Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-Glendenning - Dean Park has 3 schools with a combined enrollment of 1,267 students, operating under typical Australian school conditions (ICSEA: 1024) and offering balanced educational opportunities.
-These schools focus on primary education, with secondary options available nearby.
+Glendenning - Dean Park's 3 schools have a combined enrollment of 1,267 students, operating under typical Australian school conditions (ICSEA: 1024) with balanced educational opportunities.
+These 3 schools focus exclusively on primary education, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education